 0:29 This is Oliver Medvedik.
-He's not a vending machine, but he is one of the founders of Genspace, a community biolab in Brooklyn, New York, where anybody can go and take classes and learn how to do things like grow E. coli that glows in the dark or learn how to take strawberry DNA.
-In fact, I saw Oliver do one of these strawberry DNA extractions about a year ago, and this is what led me onto this bizarre path that I'm going to talk to you right now.
-Because strawberry DNA is really fascinating, because it's so beautiful.
+He is not a vending machine, but he is one of the founders of Genspace, a community biolab in Brooklyn, New York, where anybody can go and take classes and learn how to do things like grow E. coli that glows in the dark or learn how to take strawberry DNA.
+In fact, I saw Oliver do one of these strawberry DNA extractions about a year ago, and this is what led me into this bizarre path that I'm going to talk to you right now.
+Strawberry DNA is really fascinating, because it's so beautiful.
 I'd never thought about DNA being a beautiful thing before, before I saw it in this form.
-And a lot of people, especially in the art community, don't necessarily engage in science in this way.
-I instantly joined Genspace after this, and I asked Oliver, "Well, if we can do this strawberries, can we do this with people as well?"
-And about 10 minutes later, we were both spinning it in vials together and coming up with a protocol for human DNA extraction.
-And I started doing this on my own, and this is what my DNA actually looks like.
+A lot of people, especially in the art community, don't necessarily engage in science in this way.
+I instantly joined Genspace after this, and asked Oliver, "If we can do this with strawberries, can we do this with people?"
+About 10 minutes later, we were both spitting in vials, coming up with a protocol for human DNA extraction.
+I started doing this on my own.
+This is what my DNA actually looks like.

-2:14 And the second thing was, one time a friend came over and looked at this on my table and was like, "Oh.
-Why are they numbered?
+2:14 And the second thing was, one time a friend came over and looked at this on my table and was like, "Uh ... why are they numbered?
 Is this person more rare than the other one?"
 And I hadn't even thought about that.
 They were just numbered because that was the order that I extracted the DNA in.
-But that made me think about collecting toys, and this thing that's going on right now in the toy world with blind box toys, and being able to collect these rare toys.
-You buy these boxes.
-You're not sure what's going to be inside of them.
-But then, when you open them up, you have different rarities of the toys.
-And so I thought that was interesting.
-I started thinking about this and the caviar vending machine and the Art-o-mat all together, and some reason, I was one night drawing a vending machine, thinking about doing paintings of a vending machine, and the little vial of my DNA was sitting there, and I saw this kind of beautiful collaboration between the strands of DNA and the coils of a vending machine.
-And so, of course, I decided to create an art installation called the DNA Vending Machine.
+But that made me think about collecting toys, and what's going on right now in the toy world with blind box toys, and being able to collect these rare toys.
+You buy these boxes, but aren't sure what's going to be inside.
+But when you open them, you have different rarities of the toys.
+I thought that was interesting; I thought about this and the caviar vending machine and the Art-o-mat all together.
+And for some reason, I was one night drawing a vending machine, thinking of doing paintings of a vending machine.
+The vial of my DNA was sitting there, and I saw a beautiful collaboration between the strands of DNA and the coils of a vending machine.
+So I decided to create an art installation called the DNA Vending Machine.
 Here it is.

-3:43 ["Each sample comes packaged with a collectible limited edition portrait of the human specimen."]
+3:44 [Each sample comes packaged with a collectible limited edition portrait of the human specimen.]

-4:03 Gabriel Garcia-Colombo: So the DNA Vending Machine is currently in a couple galleries in New York, and it's selling out pretty well, actually.
+4:04 Gabriel Barcia-Colombo: The DNA Vending Machine is currently in a couple of galleries in New York, and it's selling out pretty well.
 We're in the first edition of 100 pieces, hoping to do another edition pretty soon.
-I'd actually like to get it into more of a metro hub, like Grand Central or Penn Station, right next to some of the other, actual vending machines in that location.
+I'd like to get it into more of a metro hub, like Grand Central or Penn Station, next to some of the other vending machines in that location.

-4:19 But really with this project and a lot of my art projects I want to ask the audience a question, and that is, when biotechnology and DNA sequencing becomes as cheap as, say, laser cutting or 3D printing or buying caviar from a vending machine, will you still submit your sample of DNA to be part of the vending machine?
-And how much will these samples be worth?
-And will you buy someone else's sample?
+4:21 But really, with this and a lot of my art projects, I want to ask the audience a question: When biotechnology and DNA sequencing becomes as cheap as, say, laser cutting or 3D printing or buying caviar from a vending machine, will you submit your sample of DNA to be part of the vending machine?
+How much will these samples be worth?
+Will you buy someone else's sample?
 And what will you be able to do with that sample?